 - The lock screen password generated by Control Center is displayed in the Mobile Device Details window. - Unlock task is no longer available for Android devices (7.0 or above).
 Instead, users can unlock their devices manually.
-However, you must make sure in advance that those devices support the expected complexity requirements for the unlock password. - Due to technical limitations, Lock task is unavailable on Android 11. - On iOS, if the device has a lock screen password, it is asked in order to unlock. - To remotely lock mobile devices:
+However, you must make sure in advance that those devices support the expected complexity requirements for the unlock password. - Due to technical limitations, Lock task is unavailable on Android 11. - On iOS, if the device has a lock screen password, it is asked in order to unlock.

+To remotely lock mobile devices:
-1. Go to the Network page.

-- 2. Choose Mobile Devices from the views selector. - 3.
+- 1. Go to the Network page. - 2.
+Choose Mobile Devices from the views selector. - 3.
 Select the group that you want from the left-side pane. - 4.
 Click the Filters menu at the upper side of the network panes area and select Users from the View category.
 Click Save.
 All users in the selected group are displayed in the table. - 5.
 Select the check boxes corresponding to users you are interested in.
 You can select one or several users at the same time. - 6.
-Click the Tasks button at the upper side of the table and choose Lock.

-8. You can view and manage the task in the Network > Tasks page.
+Click the Tasks button at the upper side of the table and choose Lock. - 7.
+You will have to confirm your action by clicking Yes.
+A message will inform you whether the task was created or not. - You can view and manage the task in the Network > Tasks page.
 For more information, refer to "Viewing and Managing Tasks" (p.
-191).
+190).